wwwroth/php-converge-api/readme.md

     'demo' => true,
 ]);
 ```
-You can then call any of the Converge transaction type with `->request()` and provide the transaction type as well as an array of key value pairs to send to the API
+You can then call any of the Converge transaction type with `->request()` and provide the transaction type as well as an array of key value pairs to send to the API.
+The package will use the demo or live endpoint automatically based on how you constructed the object.
 ### ccgettoken
 ```
 $generateToken = $class->request('ccgettoken', [